 Since 2013, transportation emissions have been steadily increasing aligned with population growth, while residential and commercial energy have been decreasing from efficiency efforts and a cleaner electric grid.
-As shown in the 2013 Baseline Inventory by Sector graph, transportation makes up the largest proportion of emissions at 35%.
-However, it is important to note that the industrial, commercial and residential energy sectors together represent the impact from the building stock of the City for a combined 58% of emissions.
+As shown in the 2013 Baseline Inventory by Sector graph, transportation makes up the largest proportion of emissions at 33%.
+However, it is important to note that the industrial, commercial and residential energy sectors together represent the impact from the building stock of the City for a combined 60% of emissions.
+Despite Columbus being a rapidly growing city, its GHG emissions have remained relatively steady over the past eight years.
+Comparing the emissions to population data results in a per capita GHG metric.
+The latest 2019 GHG Inventory shows the lowest level thus far at 12.23 metric tons of carbon dioxide equivalent (MTCO2e) per capita for the year.